Gillingham, Norfolk

 Gillingham (/ˈɡɪlɪŋəm/ GHIL-ing-əm) is a small village and civil parish in the English county of Norfolk.

-The villages is located 1.5 mi north-west of Beccles and 15 mi south-east of Norwich, along the A146 between Norwich and Lowestoft.
+Gillingham is located 1.5 mi north-west of Beccles and 15 mi south-east of Norwich, along the A146.

 History

 Gillingham's name is of Anglo-Saxon origin and derives from the Old English for the homestead or village of Gylla's people.

 In the Domesday Book, Gillingham is listed as a settlement of 34 households in the hundred of Clavering.
 In 1086, the village formed part of the East Anglian estates of King William I.

+The parish contains two villages that were abandoned in the Fourteenth Century due to the ravages of the Black Death: Winston and Wyndale.

 Gillingham Hall is located within the parish and was built in the early-Sixteenth Century as a residence for Sir Nicholas Bacon.
 Today, the hall is owned by Edward Haughey.

-On the night of the 6th and 7th of November 1943, a Dornier 17 light bomber crashed in the village after being shot down by anti-aircraft fire whilst on a bombing raid of Norwich.
-Only one of the crew survived and attempts were made by the Norfolk and Suffolk Aviation Museum during the 1970s.
+On the night of the 6th and 7 November 1943, a Dornier 17 light bomber crashed in the village after being shot down by anti-aircraft fire whilst on a bombing raid of Norwich.
+Only one of the crew survived and attempts at excavation of the site were made by the Norfolk and Suffolk Aviation Museum during the 1970s.

 On 13 March 2014, a helicopter crashed shortly after take-off from Gillingham Hall, killing all four people on board, including Edward Haughey, Baron Ballyedmond, the owner of Gillingham Hall.